 - 2. Drop by tablespoonfuls 3 in. apart onto lightly greased baking sheets.
 Bake at 375° for 8-10 minutes or until lightly browned.
 Remove to wire racks to cool.

-- 3. For glaze, combine sugar and enough lemon juice to achieve a thin spreading consistency.
+- 3. For glaze, combine confectioners' sugar and enough lemon juice to achieve a thin spreading consistency.
 Spread or drizzle over cooled cookies.
-Yield: 3-1/2 dozen.
+Yield: about 3-1/2 dozen.

 Reviews for Lemon Zucchini Drops